zlovtnik/MyUSCISgo/README.md

 ### Technical Requirements

-- Go 1.25+ (with enhanced WebAssembly support for better performance and async features).
+- Go 1.21+ (with WebAssembly support for browser execution).
 - React 18+ for the frontend, with hooks for state management.
 - Vite for bundling (preferred over Webpack for faster development and builds).
-- Proper error handling and logging between Go and JavaScript.
-- Secure credential handling using ephemeral memory and input validation.
+- TypeScript for type safety in both Go and React code.
+- Web Workers for non-blocking WASM execution.
+- Docker for containerization and deployment.
 - Nginx for serving static files (React build, WASM binary, and assets) in production for improved performance, caching, and security.

 ## Tasks

 ### Setup Phase

-- [x] Set up the Go development environment with WebAssembly support (Go 1.25+).
+- [x] Set up the Go development environment with WebAssembly support (Go 1.21+).
 - [x] Create a new React project using Vite for faster bundling and HMR.
 - [x] Organize project structure: `/go` for Go code, `/frontend` for React code, `/nginx` for config files.
 - [x] Configure Vite to handle WASM files (e.g., via plugins for binary loading).